JamieTsai1024/Parkinsons-Disease-Progression-Predictor/README.md

 Our goal is to predict the progression of [Parkinson's disease](https://www.nia.nih.gov/health/parkinsons-disease) in patients.

-Using protein abundance data, our model predicts the severity of Parkinson's disease for a patient at a certain time.
+Using protein abundance data, our model predicts the severity of the symptoms a patient will face in a year.
 The severity of a patient's condition is measured through [MSD-UPDR](https://www.parkinsons.org.uk/professionals/resources/mds-unified-parkinsons-disease-rating-scale-mds-updrs) scores, which assess both motor and non-motor symptoms associated with Parkinson's.
+We chose to focus on one of these scores: UPDRS 3, which measures motor symptoms including speech, facial expression, and hand movement.

 ### Data Sample